PoliteJS/cody-cli/README.md

     cd my-web-project

     // this run the magic!
-    wdev
+    cody

-You project will be available at `http://localhost:8080` immediately, and every change in your project's folder will be reflected in the server.
+You project will be available at `http://localhost:3000` immediately, and every change in your project's folder will be reflected in the server.